Is not every day remembrance day?

 Joseph did not have the book learning but his spiritual insights drew him along.
 There are many stories about his clumsiness, his patience, his humility, and his ignorance.
 He may not have been the most likely candidate for the priesthood but he was for sainthood, and so should be an inspiration and example for each of us in that department.

 Today I also call attention to Stanisław Kostka, a young Jesuit who died young and was also blessed with mystical experiences and for whom my great-grandfather wrote a mass as an inspiration to the young men at the college where he taught.

 Clearly, what God wants above all is our will which we received as a free gift from God in creation and possess as though our own.
 When a man trains himself to acts of virtue, it is with the help of grace from God from whom all good things come that he does this.
 The will is what man has as his unique possession.

 -- From the Office in the Franciscan breviary

 Though celebrated in the both the East and the West, nothing is really known about Januarius.
 He is the patron of Naples (because he is buried there), blood banks, and volcanic eruptions - most likely because the reliquary which contains his blood liquefies and then seems to boil.
-Like so many, he seems to have been killed during the persecution of Diocletian.
+Like so many, it looks like he was killed during the persecution of Diocletian.
 His name perhaps comes from the two-faced Roman god Janus, said to see forward and backwards, which might explain the boiling blood .

 Perhaps also, his blood boiling may be a sign of not ire but passion.
-Perhaps he was "zealous for the Lord" like Elijah; perhaps he emulated Paul; we do not know - but we do know that his name is remembered, meaning that he lived for Christ in such a way that we remember also how he died for Christ.
+Perhaps he was "zealous for the Lord" like Elijah; perhaps he emulated Paul; we do not know - but we do know that his name is remembered, meaning that he lived for Christ in such a way that people who knew him remember also how he died for Christ.

 Beloved, this saying is trustworthy: